UBC-DSCI/introduction-to-datascience-python/source/wrangling.md

 ```

 To get the population of the five cities
-we can filter the data set using the `.isin` method.
+we can filter the data set using the `isin` method.
-The `.isin` method is used to see if an element belongs to a list.
+The `isin` method is used to see if an element belongs to a list.
 Here we are filtering for rows where the value in the `region` column
 matches any of the five cities we are intersted in: Toronto, Montréal,
 Vancouver, Calgary, and Edmonton.